15 Ways to Lose Weight with Lemons

 But what should you do with all those lemons once you bring them home?
-Read on to discover some of the tastiest, most creative ways to drop pounds with our favorite citrus fruit.
-And if you’re looking for even more ways to trim your waistline, don’t miss these 42 Ways to Lose 5 Inches of Belly Fat.
+Read on to discover some of the tastiest, most creative ways for how to lose weight with lemon.
+And if you're looking for even more ways to trim your waistline, don't miss these ways to lose 5 inches of belly fat.

-Here at Eat This, Not That!, we’re big fans of detox water.
-Not only does it add some zing to your daily dose of H20, if you make a batch with lemon, you can also reap some major health benefits.
-D-limonene, a powerful compound found in lemon peels, stimulates liver enzymes to help flush toxins from the body and gives sluggish bowels a kick, according to the World Health Organization.
-You’ll also get a bit of vitamin C from the juices that seep into the water.
+Here at Eat This, Not That!, we're big fans of detox water.
+Not only does a detox water like lemon water add some zing to your daily dose of H2O, if you make a batch with lemon, you can also reap some major health benefits.
+A European Journal of Pharmacology study found that an antioxidant in lemon peel, D-limonene, may have a therapeutic effect on metabolic disorders in mice with high-fat-diet-induced obesity.
+You'll also get a bit of vitamin C from the juices that seep into the water.
 We like to blend lemons with orange and lime slices, but there are countless ways to make a batch.
-Check out these 50 Best Detox Waters for Fat Burning and Weight Loss for some inspiration.
+Check out these best detox waters for some inspiration.

 Put It In Your Tea